If your down payment on a home is less than 20 percent, you will have to pay for mortgage insurance.

 Mortgage insurance reimburses the lender if you default on your home loan.
 You, the borrower, pay the premiums.
 It's often known as private mortgage insurance, or PMI.
 The Federal Housing Administration, a government agency, sells mortgage insurance, too.

-PMI fees vary, depending on the size of the down payment and the loan, from around 0.3 percent to 1.15 percent of the original loan amount per year.
-Mortgage insurance premiums are tax-deductible through 2013, and it is possible that Congress could extend deductibility longer than that.
+Private mortgage insurance fees vary, depending on the size of the down payment and your credit score, from around 0.3 percent to about 1.5 percent of the original loan amount per year.
+Some years, PMI premiums are tax-deductible and some years they're not, depending upon the whim of Congress.

 Recent FHA-insured loans require payment of mortgage insurance premiums for the life of the loan.
 The mortgage insurance premiums can't be canceled.
 Instead, you have to refinance the loan.
 Read 7 crucial facts about FHA loans.